Embassy of India

 Political Relations

 India and Argentina, the two vibrant democracies separated by two oceans irrespective of the direction one takes, are bound by shared values, mutual respect, understanding and respect for rule of law.
 The two friendly countries have enjoyed cohesive and strong relations spread across wide spectrum of sectors which have deepened over decades.
-India-Argentina diplomatic relations were elevated to the level of Strategic Partnership during the State Visit to India of the then President of Argentina in February 2019.
+India-Argentina diplomatic relations were elevated to the level of Strategic Partnership during the State Visit to India of the then President of Argentina, in February 2019.
+Both countries completed 75 years of their diplomatic relationship on 3 February 2024.

 2. Multi-faceted relations between the two countries have strengthened over the years and encompass political, economic, defence, mining, cultural and scientific & technological cooperation.
+On 03 February 2024 both countries completed 75 years of their diplomatic relations.
 India opened a Trade Commission in Buenos Aires in 1943, which was later converted into one of the first Embassies of India in South America, in 1949.
 Argentina had established a Consulate in Kolkata in the 1920s, which was shifted to Delhi as an Embassy in 1950.
 Argentina has a Consulate General in Mumbai since April 2009.

 Bilateral Exchanges

-3. There have been exchanges at the highest level between the two countries.
-President Alberto Fernandez participated in the 18th G20 Summit held in September 2023 in New Delhi.
-Earlier, Prime Minister Narendra Modi and President Fernandez held first bilateral meeting on 26 June 2022 on the sidelines of G7 Summit in Munich, Germany.
-From India, Prime Minister Shri Narendra Modi visited Buenos Aires to attend G20 Summit in November 2018.
-Earlier VVIP visits to Argentina include those of PM PV Narasimha Rao in 1995 for G15 Summit; State Visit of President Gyani Zail Singh in 1984; PM Smt.
-Indira Gandhi in 1968; and VP Dr S Radhakrishnan in 1954.
+4. There have been exchanges at the highest level between the two countries.
+Prime Minister Narendra Modi and President Alberto Fernandez briefly interacted during G20 Summit in Rome in October 2021 and had their first bilateral meeting on 26 June 2022 on the margins of G7 Summit in Munich, Germany.
+PM Modi visited Argentina to participate in G20 Summit in November-December 2018.
+He had interactions with former President Macri on five different occasions during 2017-19 on the sidelines of multilateral summits.
+Earlier VVIP visits include those of PM PV Narasimha Rao in 1995 for G15 Summit; State Visit of President Gyani Zail Singh in 1984; PM Smt.
+Indira Gandhi in 1968 and VP Dr S Radhakrishnan in 1954.

-4. VVIP visits from Argentina include State Visit of President Mauricio Macri in February 2019; Private visit of Vice President Ms. Gabriela Michetti in March 2019; State Visit of President Ms. Cristina Fernández de Kirchner in 2009; President Carlos Menem in March 1994 for G15 Summit; President Raul Alfonsin in 1985 as Chief Guest on Republic Day; President Reynaldo Begnone in 1983 to attend NAM Summit and President Arturo Frondizi in December 1961.
+5. President Fernandez travelled to India to participate in G20 Summit in September 2023 and also participated in the G20 virtual Summit on 22 November 2023.
+From Argentina, other State Visits include President Mauricio Macri in February 2019; Private visit of Vice President Ms. Gabriela Michetti in March 2019; State Visit of President Ms. Cristina Fernández de Kirchner in 2009; President Carlos Menem in March 1994 for G15 Summit; President Raul Alfonsin in 1985 as Chief Guest on Republic Day; President Reynaldo Begnone in 1983 to attend NAM Summit and President Arturo Frondizi in December 1961.

 7. From Argentina, Minister of Defence Jorge Taiana visited India in July 2023, the first ever bilateral visit by a Defence Minister of Argentina.
 He held talks with Raksha Mantri Rajnath Singh on increasing defence cooperation between two countries, including measures to enhance defence industrial partnership.
 Minister of Science, Technology & Innovation Daniel Filmus paid an official visit to India in February 2023.